 However, heavy drinking

-People who wish to improve their cholesterol levels or maintain healthful levels may wish to avoid drinks high in saturated fats, such as:
+People who wish to improve their cholesterol levels or maintain healthful levels may

 - coffees or teas with added cream, whipped cream, high fat milk, or creamer

 - drinks or smoothies containing coconut or palm oils

 - pressed coconut drinks

 - ice cream-based drinks

 Several behavioral changes or habits can help lower cholesterol levels, such as: